idaholab/virtual_test_bed/doc/content/htgr/httf/lower_plenum_cfd.md

 ### Boundary conditions style=font-size:125%

 The boundary conditions of the nekRS study are taken from the corresponding system modeling of HTTF primary loop using RELAP5-3D conducted by Canadian Nuclear Laboratories.
 The reference lower plenum pressure is 211.9 kPa, and the helium gas has a density of 0.1950 kg/m3 with a reference temperature of 895.7 K.
-Table 3 summarizes the key thermophysical properties of helium flow used in the NekRS simulations.
+[he_condition] summarizes the key thermophysical properties of helium flow used in the NekRS simulations.
 The 234 inlet channels are divided into 32 groups here as shown in [new_grouping] based on the radial locations and polar angles, and each group with specific mass flow rate and temperature.
 Inlet channels within a certain group are assumed to have the same inflow velocity corresponding to the specific mass flow rate.
-Details of the inlet boundary conditions are listed in Table 4.
+Details of the inlet boundary conditions are listed in [inlet_bc].
-Figure 11 visually illustrates the boundary conditions that are enumerated in Table 4.
+[new_bc] visually illustrates the boundary conditions that are enumerated in [inlet_bc].
-All wall surfaces are assumed to have no-slip velocity boundary condition and adiabatic thermal boundary condition.
-And a natural pressure condition is given to the outlet face of hot duct.
-The CFD simulations were carried out in a dimensionless manner.
-The reference velocity is the mean flow velocity at hot duct, which is 41.48 m/s.
-Normalization of temperature is accomplished by referencing it to the maximum inlet temperature of 984.34 K at CG0 group and the minimum inlet temperature of 810.05 K at the outer bypass group.
-Subsequently, during the post-processing stage, it is straightforward to convert the computational fluid dynamics (CFD) outcomes back into dimensional values, enabling additional analyses to be conducted.

 !media httf/lower_plenum_cfd/new_grouping.png
        style=width:60%
        id=new_grouping
        caption=The grouping of lower plenum inlet channels.

-!table id=new_bc caption=Helium thermo-physical properties and flow conditions.
+!table id=he_condition caption=Helium thermo-physical properties and flow conditions.
 | $-$ | Value | Unit  |
 | :- | :- | :- |
 | Reference pressure | 211.9 | $kPa$ |